christiescreations/Ad-maker/README.md

 # Ad-maker
-Ad Maker analyzes your photo using color theory, font psychology, and face detection to suggest the perfect font, color, and position for your poster.
-Science-backed design decisions for small businesses — no designer needed.
+Ad Maker analyzes your photo using color theory, font psychology, and face detection to suggest data-backed font, color, and layout choices for your poster giving small businesses a fast, science-backed starting point for design decisions.